 - Use of Computing and Network Resources: https://www.cu.edu/ope/efficiency-and-effectiveness/presidents-task-force-efficiency/aps-6001-providing-and-using

 - Licensing Policy: https://www.cu.edu/regents/policy-14a-use-university-seal or https://www.colorado.edu/policies/licensing-policy [CU-Boulder Policy]

 - Intellectual Property That is Educational Materials: https://www.cu.edu/ope/policy/aps-1014-intellectual-property-educational-materials

-Facebook has some excellent guidance on social media security and can be found at https://www.facebook.com/security.
+Facebook provides excellent guidance on social media security, which can be found at https://www.facebook.com/security.

 SECTION 4: BEST PRACTICES

 Think twice – no, three times – before posting.
 Privacy does not exist in the world of social media.
 Consider what could happen if a post becomes widely known and how that may reflect both on the subject of the post and the university.
 Search engines can turn up posts years after they are created, and comments can be forwarded or copied.
 If you are unsure about posting something or responding to a comment, ask your supervisor for input or contact University Relations.

 Be consistent.
 Keep your social media site updated and post at regular intervals.
 Some basic guidelines: